Akash-190070004/my_calculator/README.md

 # my_calculator
-A simple calculator app using java for backend and xml for the layouts.
+A simple calculator app using java for calci logic and xml for the app layouts.